rust-lang/rust/text/0000-assert_ne.md

 [summary]: #summary

 `assert_ne` is a macro that takes 2 arguments and panics if they are equal.
-It works and is implemented identically to `assert_eq` and serves as its compliment.
+It works and is implemented identically to `assert_eq` and serves as its complement.

 # Motivation
 [motivation]: #motivation

-This feature, among other reasons, makes testing more readable and consistent as it compliments `asset_eq`.
+This feature, among other reasons, makes testing more readable and consistent as it complements `asset_eq`.
 It gives the same style panic message as `assert_eq`, which eliminates the need to write it yourself.

 # Detailed design